arish096/apple-support-ai-agent/README.md

-apple_music_media_issue	Apple Music and media-related problems purchase_billing_issue	Purchases, billing, charges and subscriptions accessibility_feature_issue	Accessibility features and related functionality other_support	Issues that do not fit the defined categories
+apple_music_media_issue	Apple Music and media-related problems purchase_billing_issue	Purchases, billing, charges and subscriptions accessibility_feature_issue	Accessibility features and related functionality other_support	Issues outside the defined categories

-When multiple issues appear in a message, the system attempts to identify the primary support issue.
+When multiple issues appear in one message, the system attempts to identify the primary support issue.

 Technical Approach
 1. Intent Classification

-The current intent classifier uses:
+The current classifier uses:

 TF-IDF features
 Unigrams + bigrams
 Logistic Regression
 Balanced class weights

-The classifier was trained using high-confidence keyword-based pseudo-labels generated from the development sample.
+Development training data was expanded using high-confidence keyword-based pseudo-labels.

-This is treated as a development baseline rather than a fully human-supervised production classifier.
+This is explicitly treated as a development baseline, rather than a fully human-supervised production classifier.

 2. Historical Reply Retrieval

-The agent maintains a searchable index of historical Apple Support interactions.
+Historical Apple Support interactions are indexed for retrieval.

-Retrieval uses:
+The retrieval pipeline uses:

+Customer Message
+       ↓
-TF-IDF vectorization
+TF-IDF Vectorization
+       ↓
-Cosine similarity
+Cosine Similarity
+       ↓
+Top Historical Cases

+Each retrieved case contains:

-Historical customer messages
+Historical customer message
-Corresponding Apple Support replies
+Corresponding Apple Support response

-For each incoming message, the system retrieves the most similar historical customer-support cases.

-3. Evidence Selection
+3. Evidence Filtering

-Not every retrieved case is accepted as evidence.
+A retrieved case is not automatically treated as valid evidence.

-The system prefers historical cases that satisfy:
+The system prefers cases with:

 Matching predicted intent
 Sufficient similarity
-Non-generic historical reply
+Non-generic historical responses
 Actionable troubleshooting guidance

-Generic replies such as:
+Generic responses such as:

 DM us and we can help.

-are not considered strong evidence for automated handling.
+are treated as weak evidence.

 4. Safety Decision

-The agent makes a conservative decision.

 AUTO-HANDLE

 A request can be automatically handled when:

 The customer message is sufficiently specific.
 A matching historical case exists.
-The similarity is above the safety threshold.
+Similarity exceeds the configured safety threshold.
 The historical response contains actionable guidance.
 ESCALATE

-The request is escalated when:
+A request is escalated when:

 The message is too vague.
-No sufficiently similar historical case is available.
+No sufficiently similar historical case exists.
-Historical evidence is below the similarity threshold.
+Historical evidence is below the safety threshold.
 Useful actionable evidence cannot be established.

-This prevents the system from confidently generating unsupported support responses.
+This prevents the system from confidently generating unsupported responses.

 Example
 Customer Message
 My iPhone battery is draining very quickly.
-Agent Output
+Agent
 Intent:
 battery_power_issue